 Getting into a car accident causes stress and much inconvenience.
 Most car accident cases are settled by a mutual agreement between the parties involved, but some cases will go to trial.

-Car accidents that cause major injuries tend to go to trial.
+Car accidents that cause significant injuries tend to go to trial.
 If you are considering bringing a car accident case to court, it is in your best interest that you contact an experienced Baltimore car accident lawyer to be on your side.
-An attorney can gather evidence to build the case and hopefully, win.
+An attorney can gather evidence to build the case and, hopefully, win.

 The Pros of Settling